heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 - `IOException`: the file cannot be accessed for other reasons
 - `UnsupportedEncodingException`: the file is encoded in an unsupported character encoding

+You can also use the `try-with-resources` statement to automatically close the file for you.

 The same applies when you use the network: the network might be down, the connection might be lost, etc.